lfost42/Data-Generator/README.md

 5. Set up testing scripts:

-In the devops-data-generato folder, modify config.py in your IDE or other text editor to verify which methods and variables are required to accomplish the tests needed.
+In the devops-data-generator folder, modify config.py in your IDE or other text editor to verify which methods and variables are required to accomplish the tests needed.

-6. Run testing scripts:

-Run main.py
+6. Run main.py

-In command line:

 `python main.py` or `python3 main.py`